striimer-bkennady/install-striim/README.md

       - `export product_key=12345566`
       - `export total_memory=16`
       - `export cluster_name=Striim_cluster`
-      - `export striim_version=5.0.6` Note: This is an optional environment variable and it is only needed if you want to install a specific version of Striim.
-If it is not set, the script will install Striim version 5.0.2.
-Use the main branch for 4.x installations.
+      - `export striim_version=5.0.6` Note: This must match the version of Striim you have downloaded during step 6

 4) Clone this repository into your home directory: